-Setting up an iterator is done in the same way as setting any module.
-The "Array" field contains the array to be converted/split into separate bundles.
+Setting up an iterator is done in the same way as setting any other module.
+The Array field contains the array to be converted/split into separate bundles.

 The below scenario shows how to retrieve emails with attachments and save the attachments as single files in a selected Dropbox folder.